Stock indices end wobbly day mostly down on Wall Street - ExBulletin

 Stock indices end wobbly day mostly down on Wall Street

-Shares closed largely lower after faltering most of Monday on Wall Street as the market posts its first weekly loss in six weeks and investors beat the recent streak of mostly strong corporate earnings.
+Stocks faltered in afternoon trading on Wall Street today as the market posts its first weekly loss in six weeks and investors beat the recent streak of mostly strong corporate earnings.

-Trading was choppy as the rising and falling sectors turned throughout the day.
+The market remained choppy as the rising and falling sectors turned throughout the day.
 Energy companies started the day weak, but gained ground in the late afternoon as US crude oil prices moved from a loss to a slight gain.
-Chevron rose 2.3%
+Chevron rose 2.3%.

-Utilities and housewares manufacturers, who are considered less risky, made the biggest gains.

 Communications companies were mixed after rebounding throughout the day.
-Tech and healthcare stocks fell, thwarting gains elsewhere in the market.
+Tech stocks fell, thwarting gains elsewhere in the market.

 Investors are shifting their focus from the latest round of mostly solid corporate newsletters to broader economic issues.
 This includes supply chain issues, rising inflation, and other issues that will determine the pace and depth of economic growth for the remainder of the year and into 2022.

 Tesla continued to slide after CEO Elon Musk’s latest decision to sell part of his stock.
-The electric vehicle maker stock fell 1.9% on Monday and lost 15% last week.
+The electric vehicle maker stock fell 1.6% today and lost 15% last week.

 Wall Street will also have a broader view of spending trends when the Commerce Department releases its retail sales report on Tuesday.